 An Energy Day is defined as a not-for-profit event, activity, project, exhibition or display that promotes energy efficiency or renewable energy.
 Activities such as exhibitions, conferences, online events, performances, guided tours, open door days, workshops, media campaigns and concerts are all eligible.

-- Business organisations, chambers of commerce;
+- Private companies, business organisations, chambers of commerce;

 - Associations, citizen groups and NGOs

-- Research centres and think tanks.
+- Schools, educational and research centres and think tanks.

 Five good reasons to get involved: